i-RIC/gui_user_manual/source/06/09_georef.rst

    * - \*.tif
      - \*.tfw

-When a georeferenced file of the same file name as an image file is located in the same directory, the georeferenced file is read for adjusting the alignment of the image data.
+When a world file that has the same base name with image file exists in the same directory, the world file is read for and used to adjust the alignment of the image data.